Windboy

 Windboy lofted the glider progressively higher as it got closer to us.
 Clara walked back toward me, but I held a hand up to stop.
 I pointed at the dirt.
 "Don't touch these lines!"

 As Windboy finished putting away the antenna, I knelt before the lines I'd drawn and looked up at him.
 "This thick line is the orientation of the antenna when the signal was the strongest.
 That happens when the antenna presents its maximum cross-section to the signal, that is, when it's pointing perpendicular to the radio source.
 These other two thin lines cover the range of orientations over which the signal was so weak I couldn't even feel it.
 That happens when the end of the antenna is pointing directly at the radio source, or nearly directly at it."
 I smiled broadly.
-"And you'll notice, if I draw a line perpendicular to the thick one, it fits almost exactly half way between those two thin lines."
+"And you'll notice, if I draw another line perpendicular to the thick one, it fits almost exactly half way between those two thin lines."

 I used a fingernail to trace out this perpendicular line.
 "That's it.
 That's the bearing for the signal.
 One end of this perpendicular line points directly toward the radio source, and the other end points directly away."
 I stood up and brushed the dirt from my hands.
 "The time-warp hurricane is either that way," I lined my arm up over the perpendicular line on the ground and sighted along it, then turned around 180 degrees and did the same, "Or that way."